PaulFangBayArea/NDNF-release/README.md

 * the source code of ndnSIM module
 * modified source code of ndn-cxx library and NDN Forwarding Daemon (NFD), attached to ndnSIM git repository as git submodules

-For more information how to install NS-3 and ndnSIM, please refer to http://ndnsim.net website.
+To install NS-3 and ndnSIM, please refer to http://ndnsim.net website.

 Compile